-DHCD has a thorough and extensive community participation or citizen participation process that will be employed for all projects.
-DHCD consistently seeks to include the input of District residents in all phases and aspects of the Annual Action Plan, from the initial planning; to project and program implementation; to the reporting and assessment of accomplishments.
-The effectiveness of this process is key in delivering the proper services and programs to the District's residents, while ensuring that the overall direction of DHCD's work is consistent with residents' expectations and is responsive to neighborhood concerns.
-A more detailed assessment of this process is as follows:
+DHCD has a thorough and extensive community participation process that consistently seeks to include the input of District residents in all phases and aspects of the Annual Action Plan, from the initial planning; to project and program implementation; to the reporting and assessment of accomplishments.
+The effectiveness of this process is key in delivering the proper services and programs to District residents while ensuring that the overall direction of DHCD's work is consistent with residents' expectations and is responsive to neighborhood concerns.